-The 66,000 sq. ft. library is organized via a section that provides maximum reflected light to the interior with optimum solar PV collection on the roofs.
+The 6,500 sqm. library is organized via a section that provides maximum reflected light to the interior with optimum solar PV collection on the roofs.
 Natural light bouncing off curved prefabricated roof structures made of Ductile concrete form space like a “field within a field.”

-The free plan library has meeting rooms and archives encased in glass for humidity control.
+The free plan library has meeting rooms and archives encased in glass for sound isolation and humidity control.
 A central rain collecting pool demarks the main circulation desk and ripples through the roof geometry like a wave field in cloud-like light.

-This library will be the initial construction of a new campus whose plan morphology has been inspired by paintings of a Malawi batik artists.
+This library will be the initial construction of a new campus whose master plan morphology has been inspired by paintings of a Malawi batik artists.
 All buildings will be within a 5 minute walking distance ensuring that the campus is pedestrian oriented.

 Malawi, called “The Warm Heart of Africa” has a population of 16.7 million.
 It is among the smallest countries in Africa (Lake Malawi is 1/3 its area).
 It is among the world’s least developed countries with the world’s lowest income per person (according to World Bank Report, 2016).
 The Miracle for Africa Foundation aims to serve the people of Malawi and Africa in need by expanding healthcare, education, and agricultural opportunities.